-Command/ Role Role Description Service Unuath User / JSO NSO Key/CSP access Key types Write File - cert yes Writes a file, but not a logical token, to a smart card or software token.
+Command/ Service Role Description Unuath User / JSO NSO Key/CSP access Key types Write File - cert yes Writes a file, but not a logical token, to a smart card or software token.
+Note these files do not have an ACL, use the NVMEM commands to create files with an ACL.
 No access to keys or CSPs Write Share - cert handle handle Writes a new share to a smart card or software token.
 The number of shares that can be created is specified when the token is created.
 All shares must be written before the token is destroyed.
 Sets pass phrase, uses module key, creates share, uses pass phrase and module key, creates share key, uses module key, uses share key, exports encrypted share

-Code Description - The user can not perform this service in this role. yes The user can perform this service in this role without further authorization. handle The user can perform this service if they possess a valid handle for the resource: key, channel, impath, token, buffers.
+Code Description - The user can not perform this service in this role. yes The user can perform this service in this role without further authorization. handle The user can perform this service if they possess a valid handle for the resource: key, channel, impath, token, buffers, SEEWorld.
 The handle is an arbitrary number generated when the object is created.
 The handle for an object is specific to the user that created the object.
-The ticket services enable a user to pass an ID for an object they have created to another user ACL The user can only perform this service with a key if the ACL for the key permits this service.
+The ticket services enable a user to pass an ID for an object they have created to another user or SEEWorld.
+ACL The user can only perform this service with a key if the ACL for the key permits this service.
 The ACL may require that the user present a certificate signed by a Security Officer or another key.
-ACL The ACL may specify that a certificate is required, in which case the module verifies the signature on the certificate before permitting the operation. pass phrase A user can only load a share, or change the share PIN, if they possess the pass phrase used to encrypt the share.
+The ACL may specify that a certificate is required, in which case the module verifies the signature on the certificate before permitting the operation. pass phrase A user can only load a share, or change the share PIN, if they possess the pass phrase used to encrypt the share.
 The module key with which the Pass Phrase was combined must also be present. cert A user can only perform this service if they are in possession of a certificate from the nCipher Security Officer.
 This certificate will reference a key.
 The module verifies the signature on the certificate before permitting the operation.
 FE This service is not available on all modules.
 It must be enabled using the FeatureEnable service before it can be used.